 MOFU content is for people who are already familiar with your industry and brand and are now looking for help to choose the right solution or vendor.

-These are people who are still not quite ready to have a one on one sales conversation, but they are getting closer to making a purchase decision, and are looking for information on which to base their decision.
+These are people who are still not quite ready to have a one-to-one conversation with a salesperson (sometimes they are), but they are getting closer to making a purchase decision, and are looking for information on which to base their decision.

 The great thing is, if you’re already created helpful content at the TOP of the funnel, by the time we get to the middle you have a pretty good head start because you’ve already built some brand recognition and trust with these people.